Kansas Sports Betting

 HB 2199 didn’t think that making sports betting legal in the state should come at some small cost for operators and effectively bolstered the tax rate to 14% for retail and 20% for digital, which was in line with what most other sports betting states do.
 Regardless, these bills are just broad strokes on how lawmakers intend to legalize sports betting in Kansas, but they still pain a split in attitudes.

-In the meantime, for traditional sports contests, you may need to turn to daily fantasy sports (DFS) represented by excellent platforms such as FanDuel and DraftKings.
+In the meantime, you can also check some available daily fantasy sports (DFS) represented by excellent platforms such as Betr.
 You can place a bet on any fantasy contest at both sportsbooks who are likely to transition to fully-fledged sports operators once the state greenlights the legislation.

 DFS was legalized in 2015 with a decision of former Gov. Sam Brownback, who made sure to clear up the grey status of the contests.
 In the meantime, the state lottery is also permitted, giving the state a lot of familiarity with many different gambling verticals.